oVirt/ovirt-site/source/feature/inclusterupgrade.html.md

 1. Install hosted engine from <http://jenkins.ovirt.org/job/ovirt-engine_master_build-artifacts-el6-x86_64_no_spm_testing/45/>
 2. Set 'CheckMixedRhelVersions' to 'false' with \`engine-config\` for your verison.
 For instance when upgrading from 3.5 to 3.6 set it to false for 3.5.
 3. Restart the engine
-4. Set the predefinde InClusterUpgrade policy on the cluster
+4. Set the predefined InClusterUpgrade policy on the cluster
 5. One host after the other: Put host into maintenance, upgrade host, enable host again, configure the host to use json-rpc
 6. Set 'CheckMixedRhelVersions' to 'true' with \`engine-config\`
 7. Restart engine